DataIQ Align - Privacy, value and ethics: the new data exchange

 Launching the findings from this benchmark research at DataIQ Align on 30th April, David Reed, knowledge and strategy director, will reveal where consumers are at in the wake of the biggest shake-up in data protection rights - as well as the biggest privacy violations - in a generation, as well as how companies are adjusting their business models, data strategies and brand promises in response.

 He will be joined by Moritz Godel, divisional director, London Economics, as well as a senior policy officer from the Information Commissioner’s Office and two leading industry practitioners.
 Alongside representatives from our research partners, Tealium, Crowe and DQM GRC, they will also participate in panel discussions to examine the survey findings and issues in greater depth.

-Featured Speakers View All
+Speakers View All

 DataIQ Align Headline Partner View All